 A drawing board is perched on his lap.
 Might this be the drawing board that he bought especially for this tour?
 According to his pocket diary calculations, the board cost 62.80 Swiss Francs.
 He also kept a meticulous record of his travels.

-What makes Cargo Ship so special?
-Like Castrovalva, Cargo Ship also features two lines moving in opposite directions.
+What makes Freighter so special?
+Like Castrovalva, Freighter also features two lines moving in opposite directions.
 Initially, your eyes are drawn to the deck of the cargo ship with the rolled up ropes, the winches, the tied-up barrels, the dock levellers, and possibly also the two people on deck.
 You look into the depths of the deck of a ship that is on its way to the next port.
-The boats of this shipping company sailed mainly at night, to allow passengers to step ashore during the day to make a brief excursion.)
+The boats of this shipping company sailed mainly at night, to allow passengers to step ashore during the day to make a brief excursion.
 At the same time, your eyes are drawn into the distance by the horizon that Escher positions far above the bow of the ship, almost at the top of the print.
 This creates a sense of distance: the horizon is far away, far away.

 The technical ingenuity and self-assured quality of Escher’s work becomes evident on closer examination.
 A visit to the museum is recommended for this purpose.
 It is important to remember that a woodcut is a form of relief printing.
 Everything that Escher carved out of the wood takes on the colour of the paper (in this case white), and everything that remains takes on the colour of the ink (in this case black).
 The small, rhythmic lines that occasionally run through two waves create a wave action pattern, conjuring up the perfect image of a warm spring day on the Mediterranean.
 The curling bow waves are left white; the horizon is an ultra-fine, black dotted line.

 It is as though the viewer is standing with Escher alongside the Chief Officer.
 As you look over the ship towards the horizon, the centre of the picture seem to disappear altogether.
-Right in front of me, along the masts, the stays and halyards, the horizon is at eye level.
+Right in front of you, along the masts, the stays and halyards, the horizon is at eye level.
 Escher emphasises the horizon by leaving more ‘white space’ above the horizon than below.
 A blanket of light above the horizon makes everything in the distance appear even further away!
 It is fascinating to learn how Escher photographed this subject during his tour.
 Escher did not work from photographs; he always made drawings and combined different drawings for his prints.
 Nevertheless, there are striking similarities between the small photos and the work itself.

 The tour, which took Escher four and a half weeks to complete (slightly less for Jetta), resulted in a total of nine prints.
-In his customary manner, he kept his financial records meticulously up to date
+In his customary manner, he kept his financial records meticulously up to date.

 At the bottom of the table, he noted: